-If you are anything like me, you might have spent half of the past year trying to coax your kids out from under the desk to do some online work, and the other half reveling in the weirdly luxurious convenience of attending meetings, lessons and events without
+If you are anything like me, you might have spent half your time in the past few years trying to coax your kids out from under the desk to do some online work, and the other half revelling in the unexpectedly luxurious convenience of attending meetings, lessons and events without

 proper trousers the slog of the commute to get there.

 Well, there is absolutely nothing like meeting face-to-face, grabbing a sunny table and a barista-made matcha latte.
-Oh my goodness, I miss it so much.
-But I have to say I don’t miss lurching about on a standing room tube train, perspiring profusely in my coat (too squashed to take it off) after meeting up in London town.
+Oh my goodness, I missed it so much.
+But I have to say I didn’t miss lurching about on a standing room tube train, perspiring profusely in my coat (too squashed to take it off) after meeting up in London town.

-Businesses struggled to deliver their services over 2020-2021, trying to adapt and learn how to make their expertise work online.
+Businesses have struggled to continue to deliver their services since 2020, trying to adapt and learn how to make their expertise work online.
 Likewise, we have all, as individuals, had to rapidly update our tech skills and plunge headlong online into a world of Zoom meetings, like it or lump it!
 But the good news is:

 Tutoring is one of those rare services which can actually offer remarkable results online